ham-lab-isu/k2_wire_feed/README.md

 the coding practices are bad, but so it goes

+dependencies include
+- realtime tools (installed with ros2 controls: ```sudo apt install ros-humble-ros2-control ros-humble-ros2-controllers```)
+- Teknic's sFoundation library.
+Download the tarball and follow instructions.
+You will need to do some funky stuff to get the driver to work via Serial, but their documentation is good.
+Like really good.
+Follow it to the letter.

 the WireFeedDistanceServer node opens an action server for requesting motion specified by wire feed actions.
 These actions are defined as
 ```
 # Goal